-When Fakhar Zaman arrives at the crease in the UAE to open his account, it will be hard not to expect something special out of Pakistan’s only double-hundred maker in ODI cricket.
+When Fakhar Zaman arrives at the crease in the UAE to open his account, it will be hard not to expect something special out of Pakistan’s only double-centurion in ODI cricket.

 He might have crushed Zimbabwe under the weight of his willow, but he’d be careful to understand that this will be a different series and that a new challenge will await his capable shoulders.